 Complete information on the regulations governing summer study abroad and assistance in preparing applications may be obtained from the Office of Study Abroad.

 Brandeis offers summer study abroad programs led by Brandeis faculty and coordinated by the Office of Study Abroad.
-These programs are subject to change but currently include Brandeis in Copenhagen and Brandeis in Siena.
+These programs are subject to change but currently include Brandeis in Copenhagen, Brandeis in Mérida, and Brandeis in Siena.
 These programs allow for students to earn Brandeis credit while abroad.
 Fees, application process, and other relevant information on these programs are available at the Office of Study Abroad website.
 Please note that these programs do not count as a semester of residency needed for graduation.

 Brandeis students also have the opportunity to participate on semester programs at institutions based in the United States that have been approved by the Undergraduate Curriculum Committee.
 The application process, eligibility criteria and credit transfer policies are the same as those for Study Abroad.